 Jane Vasco is a DEA agent recruited by a covert government agency that hunts genetically enhanced individuals.
 She discovers that she can heal rapidly from any injury and begins to investigate the source of her powers.

-Jake Foley is a computer technician for the NSA who secretly longs for a chance to work on the field.
-Circumstance puts him in a top secret laboratory, in the middle of a shootout between security guards and a saboteur.
+Jake Foley is a computer technician for the N.S.A., who secretly longs for a chance to work in the field.
+Circumstance puts him in a top secret laboratory, in the middle of a shoot-out between security guards and a saboteur.
 During the battle, a vial containing an experimental serum explodes, covering Jake with shrapnel.
-But it turns out that the serum is actually nanomites, microscopic submachines that heal his injuries and alter his body.
-Upon discovering his new mind-boggling powers, Jake begins to operate at an atomic level, possessing superhuman strength, lightning-fast speed, heightened hearing, magnified vision and the ability to communicate telepathically with computers.
-The NSA soon realizes Jake is an untested asset and forms a Special Ops team with him at its core.
-As Jake finally realizes his dream of being of being a field operative, he must also contend with the return of would-be girlfriend Sarah Heywood, who is involved in a Congressional investigation which threatens to ...
+But it turns out that the serum is actually nanomites, microscopic machines that heal his injuries and alter his body.
+Upon discovering his new mind-boggling powers, Jake begins to operate at an atomic level, possessing superhuman strength, lightning-fast speed, heightened hearing, magnified vision, and the ability to communicate telepathically with computers.
+The N.S.A. soon realizes Jake is an untested asset and forms a Special Ops team with him at its core.
+As Jake finally realizes his dream of being a field operative, he must also contend with the return of would-be girlfriend Sarah Heywood, who is involved in a Congressional investigation which threatens to ...